juliettef/IconFontCppHeaders/README.md

 [https://github.com/juliettef/IconFontCppHeaders](https://github.com/juliettef/IconFontCppHeaders)

-C++11 and C89 headers for icon fonts Font Awesome, Fork Awesome, Google Material Design icons and Kenney game icons.
+C++11 and C89 headers for icon fonts Font Awesome, Fork Awesome, Google Material Design icons, Kenney game icons and Ionicons.

 A set of header files for using icon fonts in C and C++, along with the python generator used to create the files.